RobbieProkop/RobbieProkop/readme.md

 </br>

 <div align="left">
-<p alignt="left"> I'm a recent graduate of the Lighthouse Labs Web Development bootcamp, with a background in teaching elementary and junior high school students. </br> I am eager to learn more about development!
+<p align="left"> I'm a recent graduate of the Lighthouse Labs Web Development bootcamp, with a background in teaching elementary and junior high school students. </br> I am eager to learn more about development!
 So let's connect and make a project together!</p>
 </div>

 </br>